kfinley/Platform8/README.md

 ```

 ##### .devcontainer
-This directory containers VS Code development container files as well as resources used for running the full platfoorm stack locally using Serverless Offline.
+This directory contains VS Code development container files as well as resources used for running the full platfoorm stack locally using Serverless Offline.

 ##### dotnet
 This directory contains shared .NET Core projects.